You may assume that the air you breathe, the products you use, and the water that you drink are all safe; this is a reasonable assumption.

 In addition to being used in the production of the above materials, ethylene oxide can also be found in sterilants for spices and cosmetics, sterilization of surgical equipment, and fumigants.

 Exposure to ethylene oxide can be dangerous.
-The dangers of exposure will be discussed in more detail below.

 How Ethylene Oxide Exposure Occurs